AmarHasecic/AmarHasecic/README.md

 🎓 I hold a Bachelor's degree in Electrical Engineering from the University of Sarajevo.

 🚀 Currently, I'm on an exciting journey of personal growth, and I'm doing it through code.
-While I'm not officially employed, I'm deeply passionate about software development, and my focus lies in creating sleek and functional Android applications using the cutting-edge Android Jetpack Compose framework.
+I'm deeply passionate about software development, and my focus lies in creating sleek and functional Android applications using the cutting-edge Android Jetpack Compose framework.

 🛠️ Some of the things I love tinkering with:
 - ✨ Android App Development